 Fire Rock Pale Ale (beer) or Spearhead Pale Ale

 FROZEN MAI TAI

-Blend for 4 seconds on low speed.
-Garnish with lime and orange, and an umbrella.
-If you want to make it non-alcoholic just use 1/2 tsp of brandy flavoring, and 1 1/2 tsp of rum flavoring in a half a cup of soda water with the other ingredients.
+Blend all ingredients in a blender for 4 seconds on low speed.
+Garnish with lime and orange slices, and a little paper umbrella.
+I f you want to make it non-alcoholic just use 1/2 tsp of brandy flavoring and 1 1/2 tsp of rum flavoring in a half a cup of soda water with the other ingredients.

 CAPTAIN MORGAN’S Piña COLADA

 In blender blend until smooth.
 If too thick add fruit or juice.
 If too thin add ice or ice cream.
-Garnish with Pineapple and Cherry, and an umbrella.
+Garnish with Pineapple and Cherry, and a little paper umbrella.
 You can use a mix to make these if you would rather… and you can make them non-alcoholic by substituting rum flavoring and soda water.